writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### interview-error

 The `interview-error` event is fired when something bad happens while performing certain actions, especially when calling the RLBE.
-Below you can find the `interview-error` schema:
+Below, you can find the `interview-error` schema:

 ```javascript
    type: "interview-error"